hize213/drush-make-1/README.md

 drush-make
 ==========

-My drush make files and scripts to build a site quickly (in Drupal 6 and Drupal 7) with my commonly used modules turned on and some basic configuration

-You can spin up a D6 or D7 site quickly to test that module you just found.
+Drush Make file and script to build a D7 site quickly with commonly used modules turned on with basic configuration.
+Good for spinning up a D7 site quickly to test a module.

-./make_d7_site <dbanme> <password> <email>

-It will create a new site in this directory called <dbname> with the database name also of <dbname>
+The following command will create a new site in the directory called <dbname> with the database name also of <dbname>.

-The admin users is superuser
-The admin password is <password>
-The admin email is <email>
+./maked7 <dbname>

 The script also does a drush site-install, so you can immediately go to the site.

+Admin and site information will be provided after install completes successfully.

-The mysql username/password are hard coded to root/root in the shell script you will have to edit to match you mysql username/password.
+The mysql username/password are hard coded to root/root in the shell script.
+You will have to edit to match your mysql username/password.